MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-setting-up-integration-with-dynamics-sales.md

 ---
-title: Setting Up User Accounts for Integrating with Dynamics 365 Sales | Microsoft Docs
+title: Setting Up User Accounts for Integrating with Common Data Service | Microsoft Docs
 description: Learn how to set up the user accounts that the apps use to exchange data, and that people use to access and synchronise data in the apps.
 author: bholtorf
 ms.service: dynamics365-business-central